Royal-Navy/design-system/packages/docs-site/src/library/pages/components/table.md

 ### Column Properties
 <DataTable data={[
   {
+    Name: 'children',
+    Type: 'string',
+    Required: 'True',
+    Default: '',
+    Description: 'Text to be presented in the column header cell.', },
+  {
     Name: 'field',
     Type: 'string',
     Required: 'True',
     Default: '',
     Description: 'Name of the field to be presented in the cell.', },
+  {
+    Name: 'onSortClick',
+    Type: '(field: string) => void',
+    Required: 'False',
+    Default: '',
+    Description: 'Called when the column sort is clicked.', },
   {
     Name: 'sortable',